The other day I lost my temper.

 Guilt is what you get when you are constantly told you are not doing enough, giving enough, praying enough.
 Since this mixed-up message is the predominant theme of graceless Christianity, is it any wonder guilt has become an epidemic?

-Making matters worse, many of our Bibles were translated by the guilt-conscious.
+To make matters worse, many of our Bibles were translated by the guilt-conscious.
 Do you know how many times the words “guilt” and “guilty” appear in the New Testament?
 The answer depends on which Bible you’re reading:

 2 Young’s Literal Translation